cerdelen/42_transcendence/README.md

-Certainly, here's an updated GitHub README for your project:

 # FullStack Website with Database

 Welcome to our FullStack website project!
 This web application is designed to provide a rich set of features including user authentication, chat functionality, friend requests, user blocking, an integrated Pong game, and a leaderboard.
 Read on to learn more about the project and how to get started.